zanerock/cloudsite/README.md

 ## AWS authentication

 Cloudsite works by setting up AWS infrastructure within your own AWS account.
-There are two basic methods to authenticate: access keys and SSO login.
-Of the two, SSO login is recommended by AWS and is generally the safer alternative; access keys are a less secure method in that the access keys persist on your hard drive so if your computer is compromised, your AWS account would be vulnerable.
+There are two basic methods to authenticate: SSO login and access keys.
+Of the two, SSO login is recommended by AWS and is generally the safer alternative as they use temporary credentials.
+Access keys, on the other hand, are a less secure method in that the keys persist on your hard drive so if your computer is compromised, your AWS account would be vulnerable.
 Access keys, however, are a little easier/quicker to set up.

-If you aren't in a hurry, you might want to set up SSO authentication to start with.
+If you aren't in a hurry, you might want to set up [SSO authentication](#sso-authentiaction) to start with.
 Otherwise, you can [setup access key authentication](#authenticating-with-api-keys) to get started quickly and then set up [SSO authentication](#sso-authentication) later (and then delete + disable your access keys).

 ### Sign up for your AWS root account

-If you don't already have one, the first step is to create your AWS root account.
+Regardless of the method you use, if you don't already have one, the first step is to create your AWS root account.

 1. If you are working on behalf of an organization and have the ability to create email aliases, we suggest you first create 'awsroot@your-domain.com' and use that to sign up.
 2. Navigate to [aws.amazon.com](https://aws.amazon.com/).